valeriansaliou/sonic/PACKAGING.md

     3. Bump Debian package version in `debian/rules` to `1.0`

 3. **How to build Sonic for Linux on macOS:**
-    1. `apt-get install -y build-essential libclang-dev`
+    1. `apt-get install -y build-essential clang`
     2. `cargo build --target=x86_64-unknown-linux-musl --release`

 4. **How to package built binary and release it on GitHub:**